How to Help a Mom Who Has Experienced Loss - Baby Chick

 • Acceptance

 And while I’m sure that all of this theorizing is important to the experts seeking to understand grief better, I can assure you that none of this matters to a person experiencing grief.
 What truly matters to a mom experiencing loss is that she is lost in a sea of chaos and emotions and that her world has turned completely upside down.
 What matters to the mom experiencing loss is that her friends and family are there to help her keep from drowning.
-And there are some practical ways you can help.5
+There are also some practical ways you can help.5

 Ways You Can Help a Mom Who is Experiencing Loss

-Bring her meals or arrange a meal delivery.
+Bring her meals or arrange a meal delivery

 After I lost my husband, the last thing I thought about was eating.
 But my friends and family knew that my kids and I needed healthy, nourishing meals.
 One of the greatest gifts I received from people was the gift of a hot meal dropped at my door.
 My friends set up a “meal train” where I didn’t have to worry about dinner for a month.
 Other people arranged for food to be picked up from a restaurant and delivered, while other friends sent me gift cards for groceries and local restaurants.
-I was relieved to have that daily task taken care of for me.
+I was relieved to have that daily task taken care of.

-Offer specific help with household duties.
+Offer specific help with household duties

 It is often difficult to make decisions when you’re grieving.
 Many well-meaning friends and family members asked me what they could do to help.
 I honestly could not give them an answer because the mere thought of finding a task for them was too much work for me.
 But then there were the friends who said to me, “I want to do your laundry for you.
 Is that okay?”
 And all I had to do was say yes.
 Or, “I want to hire a house cleaner for you this week.
 Which day is best?

-Arrange to take her kids to do something fun.
+Arrange to take her kids to do something fun

 Please don’t stop inviting her to do things.
 A mom experiencing loss may decline invitation after invitation to hang out or do something she would have otherwise enjoyed.
 Please don’t take this personally, and please do not give up!
 Eventually, she will want to start doing normal things again and need someone still willing to ask her.
 Be that someone.

-Learn to listen well.
+Learn to listen well

 When talking with a grieving friend, we often need to say the right thing or do something to help improve it.
-Please understand that there is nothing you can do.
+Please understand that there is nothing you can do to change this.
 And there is little you can say.
 And there is certainly no “right way.”
 What you can do, however, is become a good listener.
 That may mean sitting in silence with your friend.
 It may mean letting her cry, rage, joke, or vent.
 If you need to say something, always opt for the truth: “I don’t know what to say, but I want you to know I am listening.”

-Check in with her often.
+Check in with her often

 Grief never ends for a mom who is experiencing loss.
 It does get easier to manage over time, but it never goes away.
 As you carry on with life, as we all must, remember to check in with your friend even after a loss.
 She is still hurting, and sometimes it comes out of nowhere, even years later.
 Don’t be afraid to take a quiet moment to reach out to her and ask her if she needs any support.
 She may feel silly asking for help after a while, but she will still need it.

-Don’t be afraid to talk about her loss.
+Don’t be afraid to talk about her loss

-Don’t compare your loss to hers.
+Don’t compare your loss to hers

 We all experience loss at some point in our lives.
 Some of us may have already suffered a significant loss.
 Others of us are lucky to have avoided it so far.
 But no loss and no grief are the same.
 So please don’t compare your loss to that of a mom who is experiencing loss.
 Allow her to grieve and allow her to share her pain.
 You may think you “know how it feels,” but I promise you don’t, and saying something to that effect will not help her.

-Offer support or a listening ear on important dates.
+Offer support or a listening ear on important dates

 Share